-We do not fit a two-Gaussian model to the high-intensity regime because of the lower number of polarization angles per histogram bin in this regime as can be seen in Figure \ref{fig:Hist} -- $\rm\sim$100 compared to the full distribution with $\rm\sim$1000.
+We do not fit a two-Gaussian model to the high-intensity regime because of the lower number of polarization angles per histogram bin in this regime as can be seen in Figure \ref{fig:Hist} -- $\rm\sim$100 counts compared to the full distribution with $\rm\sim$1000 counts.

 The high-total intensity regime cutoff of 3$\times$10$\rm^4$ \Mjsr\ is lower than was used in \citetalias{Butterfield2023}, where a threshold of 5$\times$10$\rm^4$ \Mjsr\ was used to isolate the magnetic field orientation obtained from only the brightest regions of Sgr B2.
 As a further verification of the combined FIREPLACE data set we analyze the histogram of polarization angles obtained from using the DR1 upper total intensity regime of $I_{214}>$5$\times$10$\rm^4$ \Mjsr\ to isolate the polarization angles from Sgr B2.
 We would expect to obtain the same distribution as shown in \citetalias{Butterfield2023}.
 We find the same number of polarization pseudovectors to what was found in DR1 (359) corresponding to this regime where $I_{214}>$5$\times$10$\rm^4$.
 We find essentially the same histogram distribution as reported in Figure 8 of \citetalias{Butterfield2023}.
 There is some variation where certain 10\degree\ bins are one count higher or lower in our combined observations compared to the histogram presented in \citetalias{Butterfield2023}.
 Such slight differences in individual histogram bins are likely a result of slight rounding differences where polarization angles near the 10\degree\ bin edges are placed in different bins.